Exercise Status: All exercises complete and verified

 return t.stack(all_activations) # (num_examples, num_layers, d_model)

 The persona vectors repo includes pre-generated trait data files that define the contrastive prompting setup for each trait.
-Each file contains:
+Each file contains instruction (5 pairs of positive/negative system prompt instructions), questions (20 evaluation questions designed to elicit the trait), and eval_prompt (a template for an LLM judge to score how strongly a response exhibits the trait).

-Let's load and inspect the sycophancy trait data.
-After inspecting it, you'll implement construct_system_prompt which formats a system prompt from an assistant name and instruction, following the pattern used in the persona vectors repo: "You are a {assistant_name} assistant. {instruction}".
+Below we load and inspect the sycophancy trait data.
+We also define construct_system_prompt which formats a system prompt from an assistant name and instruction, following the pattern used in the persona vectors repo: "You are a {assistant_name} assistant. {instruction}".

-# Path to the persona vectors trait data (from the cloned repo)
+# Path to the persona vectors trait data (sibling repo to assistant-axis)

 TRAIT_DATA_PATH = PERSONA_VECTORS_PATH / "data_generation" / "trait_data_extract"